ncatlab/nlab-content/pages/2/9/1/7/17192/content.md

 * A. Joseph, Quantum groups and their primitive ideals, Springer 1995.

-Some special cases can be introduced via construction of universal coacting bialgebras, for example the [[quantum linear group]]s in the approach of
+Some special cases can be introduced via construction of [[universal coacting bialgebra]]s, for example the [[quantum linear group]]s in the approach of

 * [[Yu.
 I. Manin]], Quantum groups and non-commutative geometry, CRM, Montreal 1988.